Centaurea melitensis, Maltese Star-thistle

 Threatened/Endangered Information: No data available.

-Comments: Maltese Thistle is an aggressive weed introduced from Europe and Africa and it continues to spread across North America where it is already listed as a noxious weed in most states.
-The numerous common names of a plant is often a clue as to its economic significant or importance across its range, either positive or notoriously, such as the case for Maltese Thistle.
+Comments: Maltese Star-thistle is an aggressive weed which was introduced to North America (California) in the 18th century.
+It is a native of the Mediterranean region of Europe and Africa.
+It continues to spread across North America where it is already listed as a noxious weed in many states.
+The numerous common names of a plant is often a clue as to its economic significant or importance across its range, either positive or notoriously; such is the case for the Maltese Star-thistle.